When the Answer is No

 You run toward the gunfire.

 You step into the middle of messes.
 You move forward into the danger and are a human shield for others – even when they don’t like you or respect you.
-You deal with the drugged lyers and cheaters of our world every day, all day.
+You deal with the drugged liars and cheaters of our world every day, all day.

 Meanwhile, the sirens scream through the night and my stomach churns.
 And I pray, trying to push away the fear.